embassynetwork/modernomad/docs/environment-setup.md

 then either install PIL using `brew`, or from the dmg's available on the PIL website. for example, see the process outlined [here](http://stackoverflow.com/questions/9070074/how-to-install-pil-on-mac-os-x-10-7-2-lion)

+# RabbitMQ
+celery depends on rabbit-mq, which can be installed using brew on OS X or apt-get on debian/ubuntu (and other ways on other systems).

+- os x: `brew update; brew install rabbitmq`
+- debian/ubuntu: `sudo apt-get install rabbitmq-server`

 ## Hooray!